baerengraben/ioBroker.swiss-weather-api/README.md

 # swiss-weather-api adapter for ioBroker
-Connects to the great SRF weather API (https://developer.srgssr.ch/apis/srf-weather).
+Connects to the great SRF weather API - Version 2 (https://developer.srgssr.ch/apis/srf-weather).
 The SRF Weather REST API allows you to get weather forecasts and reports from more than 25.000 locations across Switzerland.
 A "Freemium" subscription allows you to get 50 Request/day.

 ## **Please Be aware:**
 1. that this adapter only supports locations within Switzerland.
-And
-1. that this adapter only supports RF Weather REST API Version 1 - Version 2 is comming soon

-## **Update procedure Version 1.0.1 to 1.0.x**
+## **Update procedure Version 1.0.x to 1.1.x**
-- Just update in ioBroker.
-No special additional steps necessary
+- Remove the adapter (delete all Objects)
+- Install Adapter completly new => New Objects will be generated
+- Update Visu

 ## Getting started
 1. Get a free accout on https://developer.srgssr.ch/